 Attached to the ordinary Carboneria there was a female Carboneria.
 The members were known as Giardiniere 4 (Female Gardeners) and met in a Giardino (Garden).
 They had two degrees, Apprentice and Master or Mistress, and had their own signs and grips.
-The words of the Apprentices were: "Costanza, Perseveranza"; those of the Mistresses, "Onore, Virtù, Probità" 5 The grips were those of the male Carbonari, except that the circle and cross were not traced, only the taps were given on the other member's hand. signal was given by passing the right hand from the right to the left shoulder with a semicircular movement and then placing the hand on the heart and The task of these ladies was to persuade government giving the three taps. officials to join the Society, carry messages and do nursing, etc., when required.
-They were admitted to the inmost secrets of the Sect.5 St. Edme refers, as we have seen, to Vendite of Adoption, whose members had to belong to a religious body and had to bear the stigmata of the Grand Elects.
+The words of the Apprentices were: "Costanza, Perseveranza"; those of the Mistresses, "Onore, Virtu.
+Probità" 5 The grips were those of the male Carbonari, except that the circle and cross were not traced, only the taps were given on the other member's hand. signal was given by passing the right hand from the right to the left shoulder with a semicircular movement and then placing the hand on the heart and giving the three taps.
+The task of these ladies was to persuade government officials to join the Society, carry messages and do nursing, etc., when required.
+They were admitted to the inmost secrets of the Sect.
+St. Edme refers, as

-1 Luzio, Mazzini. pp. 298, 367.
+Luzio, Mazzini, pp. 298, 367.